 Disclaimer: Montreal Counter-info publishes original work, anonymous submissions, and material from other websites for educational purposes only.
-We do not condone or promote illegal, violent, and unlawful behavior or actions, or acts of intimidation against
+We do not condone or promote illegal, violent, and unlawful behavior or actions, or acts of intimidation against individuals or groups.

 Montreal Counter-info is not a political organization.
-We do not organize protests, demonstrations, or other actions, although we do give space for various groups to report, build, and create capacity for various actions as they relate to social manifestations, struggles
+We do not organize protests, demonstrations, or other actions, although we do give space for various groups to report, build, and create capacity for various actions as they relate to social manifestations, struggles, and movements.